A New Valuation Term: EBITDA-C

 We have talked with business owners, investors, lenders, and other valuation professionals to get their perspective regarding the current environment, and the vast majority agree that a solid foundation with a persuasive and tangible forecast is the greatest value driver going forward.

-We are happy to answer any valuation questions and provide updates on current M&A activity within a particular industry.
+The Chinook Team is happy to answer any valuation questions and provide updates on current M&A activity within a particular industry.